Generalized Cluster Trees and Singular Measures: Backgrounds

 That is, for any pair of points, we first compare their dimensions $\tau(x)$.
 The point with the lower dimensional value $\tau$ will be ranked higher than the other point.
 If two points have the same dimension, then we compare their corresponding Hausdorff density.
 When the distribution is nonsingular, $\tau(x)=d$ for every $x\in\K$ and $\rho(x) = p(x)$ is the usual density function.
-Thus, the ordering function $\omega(x)$ can be chosen as the density function $p(x)$.
+Thus, the ordering is determined by the density function $p(x)$.

 To define the $\alpha$-tree, we use equation \eqref{eq::alpha0}: